gammasoft71/Examples_wxWidgets/README.md

 * [SaveFileDialogWindowModal](src/Others/SaveFileDialogWindowModal/README.md) shows how to create a SaveFileDialogWindowModal with wxSaveFileDialog.
 * [StaticBoxAndCheckBox](src/Others/StaticBoxAndCheckBox/README.md) shows how to use GroupBox and CheckBoxes.
 * [staticBoxAndRadioButton](src/Others/staticBoxAndRadioButton/README.md) shows how to use GroupBox and RadioButtons.
-* [UserDialogShowWindowModal](src/Others/UserDialogShowWindowModal/README.md) shows how to create a UserDialogShowWindowModal with wxDialog.
+* [UserDialogShowWindowModal](src/Others/UserDialogShowWindowModal/README.md) shows how to create a UserDialogShowWindowModal with wxDialog using ShowWindowModal method.

 ## Download